chembl/chembl_webresource_client/README.rst

-chembl_webresource_client
+ChEMBL webresource client
 ======

+This is the only official Python client library developed and supported by ChEMBL (https://www.ebi.ac.uk/chembl/) group.

-This Python client library helps accessing ChEMBL data from Python.
+The library helps accessing ChEMBL data from Python.
 You don't know to write SQL.
 You don't need to know how to interact with REST APIs.
 Results are cached.

 .. image:: https://img.shields.io/pypi/v/chembl_webresource_client.svg